 Arrowroot starch – to thicken the soup up just a bit at the end.

-How to Make Gluten Free Chicken and Dumplings
+How to Make This Dish with Gluten Free Dumplings

 Step One: The first step in this recipe is to sear the chicken in one tablespoon of ghee or butter.
 While it might seam like an unnecessary extra step, searing the chicken is crucial to being able to develop flavor in the dish.
 Before searing, season both sides of the chicken liberally with a generous sprinkle of salt pepper for even more flavor.
 Remember, you don’t have to cook the chicken all the way through at this point, you just want to brown it on both sides before removing it from the pot.